aktech/aktech.github.io/_drafts/2017-11-16-An-Year-at-Zomato.md

 dashboard was quite a challenging task for me as I had no prior experience with the frontend, but thanks to Shubham who explained me some basics such as what is an ajax call and Amit who introduced me to the design of review highlights to understand the data I need to use for the dashboard.
-Apart from the technical aspects my biggest learning was the estimation of project requires thorough understanding & planning of each and every aspect of the product, this came through the fact that I estimated its completion time as 2 weeks, which took over two weeks.
+Apart from the technical aspects my biggest learning was that the estimation of a project requires thorough understanding & planning of each and every aspect of the product, this came through the fact that I estimated its completion time as 2 days, which took over two weeks.

+Throughout my time at Zomato, I primarily worked in the backend and also got the opportunity to work on the image quality prediction pipeline.
+My last major project was cuisine predictor (predicting the cuisine of a restaurant based on the dishes they serve).

+Most of the people I worked with were really good and eventually I made some really good friends.
+I mostly enjoyed my work.
+It was fun going to work, but as they say all good things comes to an end.
+In september I realized that, It's the right time to move on.

+### Takeaway

-Below are the major takeaways from my learnings throughout the last one year:
+Below are some of the takeaways from my learnings during the last one year, in no particular order:

 * Time estimation is one of the toughest job in software engineering, the key is to try to break the job into independent units and try estimating the time for each unit.